Sex Without a Condom – Here’s Everything You Need To Know

 Many people find that having sex without a condom is a more enjoyable and pleasurable experience.
 Some people may also have latex allergies which mean that using a condom is not an option.
-In this blog, we discuss the risks and considerations that you should take into account before having sex without a condom.
+In this blog, we explore how you can have safe sex without a condom, but the risks that may come with it.
+So, first things first, what happens if you don’t wear a condom during sex?

 Sexually Transmitted Infections